oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 # Oppia's Project Ideas

 The following is a list of Oppia's 2019 GSoC project ideas.
 You are welcome to choose among these ideas, or propose your own!
-However, if you are proposing something original, it's essential to engage with the Oppia community in order to get feedback and guidance to improve the proposal, as well as to make sure that it fits in with the team's overall plans.
+However, if you are proposing something original, it's essential to engage with the Oppia community in order to get feedback and guidance to improve the proposal.
+You can also take a look at [Oppia's mission](https://github.com/oppia/oppia/wiki/Oppia's-Mission), and try to streamline the projects you propose based on our mission.

 Please note that all mentor assignments are provisional, and that they may change depending on which proposals are eventually accepted.